 Fundamental and Value Profile

-- Debt to Equity: PPC has a debt/equity ratio of 1.26, which is higher than I normally prefer to see, but is also not unusual for food stocks.
-The company’s balance sheet demonstrates their operating profits are more than adequate to repay their debt.
+- Debt to Equity: KR has a debt/equity ratio of 1.65.
+This is higher than I usually prefer to see, but isn’t unusual for Food Retailing stocks.
+The company’s balance sheet indicates that operating profits are more than adequate to repay their debt.
 It is also noteworthy that this number dropped in the last quarter from 1.74.

 - Price/Book Ratio: there are a lot of ways to measure how much a stock should be worth; but one of the simplest methods that I like uses the stock’s Book Value, which for KR is $9.21 per share.
-At KR’s current price, that translates to a Price/Book ratio of 2.28 at the stock’s current price.
-Their historical average Price/Book ratio is 4.3, which suggests the stock is trading right now at a discount of nearly 88%, and that puts the stock’s long-term target at about $35.50 per share.
-That is just a couple of dollars per share away from the stock’s 52-week high, reached in November of last year before the stock began its current downward trend.
+At KR’s current price, that translates to a Price/Book ratio of 3.22 at the stock’s current price.
+The industry average is 3.2, and the stock’s historical average is 5.06.
+A rally to par with the historical average would put the stock above $46 per share.
+That provides a long-term target price near to the stock’s 2-year high point in early 2016 and serves as a nice reference for the stock’s value opportunity.